bethsmith0623/SEI-CC_4/work/w07/d5/01-python-functions.md

 #### Function expressions do not exist in Python

-Every function in Python is defined using the `def` keyword and are never assigned to variables as in JavaScript.
+Functions in Python are defined using the `def` keyword and these functions are never assigned to variables as in JavaScript.

-#### Python has a different sort of anonymous functions
+#### Python has a different sort of anonymous/inline function

-Python does have a the concept of anonymous functions but they are called `lambda` functions.
+Python does have a the concept of anonymous and/or inline functions - called `lambda` functions.

+`lambda` functions are very much like _Arrow Functions_ in JavaScript:

-Think of a `lambda` function as a JS arrow function that implicitly returns a single expression's result.
+- They implicitly return a single expression's result.
+- They can be assigned to a variable.

+However, they cannot have any code block - only a single expression that has its result implicitly returned.

 For example: